helvellyn-io/temporal-chaos/README.md

 # chaos
 Temporal Chaos Experiments

-* *Project using the Temporal framework to enable chaos experiments on a component at any level of the OSI stack, eg:
+* Project using the Temporal framework to enable chaos experiments on a component at any level of the OSI stack, eg:
-* asda
+  - - as